Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

 4. Try slackpacking before trekking with a rucksack

-A common service along many trekking routes around the world is porters.
+Porters are common along many trekking routes around the world.
 We highly recommend using a porter if one is available.
-Not only do porters literally take a load off you, which as a beginner trekker is a massive help, but in many regions this is an important means of employment.
+Porters literally take a load off of you, which as a beginner trekker is a massive help and also can allow you to tackle a more exciting trek route.

 Guides and porters working hard on incline on Kilimanjaro